Help build our future restaurant and hospitality workforce

 Teams will bring their appetizers to The Joule in the late afternoon for presentation, judging, and to be served to guests for the early evening event.

-Complimentary admission to Food in Fashion will offered to each member of the three-person team, one instructor, their mentor chef, and their elected official.
+Complimentary admission to Food in Fashion will offered to each member of the three-person team and one instructor.